CloudLabs-MOC/CloudLabs-SEED/Network-Security/BGP-Exploration-and-Attack-Lab/BGP-Exploration-and-Attack-Lab.md

 ASes.
 Once packets get into its networks, they will be pulled from one IX to another IX (typically via some internal routers), and eventually be handed over to another AS.
 This type of AS provides the transit service for other ASes.
 That is how the hosts in one AS can reach the hosts in another AS, even though they are not peers with each other.
-This special of AS is calledTransit AS.
+This special of AS is called *Transit* AS.
 In this task, we will first understand how a transit AS works and then we will configure a transit AS in our Internet emulator.
 Students should read Section 10 of the tutorial before working on this task.
 We pick AS-3 transit autonomous system in this task.
 This AS has four BGP routers, each at a different Internet